Professional Reviews

 • Microsoft Windows Troubleshooting tool.

-Kaspersky’s PC Speed-Up searches your system for temporary files, registry issues, and files in your recycle bin that you may either want to remove or fix.
+Kaspersky’s PC Speed-Up identifies temporary files, registry issues, and recycle bin items that you may want to remove or fix.
+You can also use it to remove Kaspersky application trace files from your PC.
 When I tested the speed-up tool on my Windows 11 PC, it took 2 minutes to analyze my entire system, and the results were pretty good.
 It discovered 6 registry issues and 43 MB of unused system data.

 You can also run a duplicate or large file checker, which helps you clean up disk space.
 They both work quite well, but I find it strange they’re not packaged in with the PC Speed-Up tool.

-That said, I really like the hard drive health checker.
+I really like the Hard Drive Health Monitor, too.
 It analyzes each hard drive connected to your PC and alerts you if there are any issues.
 My only complaint here is that Kaspersky only alerts you to issues — it doesn’t tell you how to fix them.

-Kaspersky’s Unused App Cleaner checks for applications you’ve not used in more than 3 months.
-This scan took about 5 minutes to scan my entire PC, but unfortunately, I was quite disappointed at the results.
-After the scan, a notification said I use all the applications on my PC.
-I know there are programs I’ve not opened in more than 3 months, so it was a shame Kaspersky couldn’t detect these.
+Kaspersky’s Unused Apps feature checks for applications you haven’t used in more than 3 months.
+It took about 5 minutes to scan my entire PC, but unfortunately, I was quite disappointed with the results.
+The scan concluded I use all the applications on my PC.
+I know for certain that there are programs I haven’t opened in more than 3 months, so it was a shame Kaspersky failed to detect these.

-That said, I liked the Microsoft Windows troubleshooting tool.
-While Windows has a built-in troubleshooter, Kaspersky found issues with my computer that the built-in troubleshooter missed.
+I also liked Kaspersky’s Microsoft Windows Troubleshooting tool.
+While Windows has a built-in troubleshooter, it doesn’t work as well — Kaspersky found issues with my computer that the built-in troubleshooter missed.

-Kaspersky’s system cleanup tools are ok, but I wish there was a way you could run them all at once.
-Competing antiviruses like Avira let you run all the optimization checks in 1 click.
-That said, some antiviruses like Sophos don’t even have system cleanup tools.
+Kaspersky’s system cleanup tools are ok, but I wish you could run them all at once.
+Competing antiviruses like Bitdefender let you run all the optimization checks in 1 click.
+Still, some antiviruses like Sophos don’t even have system cleanup tools.

-Overall, Kaspersky’s system cleanup features let you quickly and easily get rid of unwanted or unused files and remove traces of your online activity.
+Overall, Kaspersky’s system cleanup tools let you quickly get rid of unwanted files and remove traces of your online activity.
 These tools aren’t the best on the market, but they work as promised, and they can even speed up your computer a bit.

 Kaspersky’s VPN comes bundled with Kaspersky’s Plus and Premium plans.
 It includes: